-The name of the plan is the PIZZA INN, INC. 2004 EMPLOYEE INCENTIVE STOCK OPTION AWARD PLAN ("Plan").
+The name of the plan is the PIZZA INN, INC. 2005 EMPLOYEE STOCK OPTION AWARD PLAN ("Plan").

 1. Purpose.
-The purpose of the Plan is to advance the interests of Pizza Inn, Inc., a Missouri corporation ("Company") by attracting and retaining provide additional incentive for such Employees to continue to work for the best interests of the Company and its shareholders through continuing ownership of the Company's stock.
+The purpose of the Plan is to advance the interests of Pizza Inn, Inc., a Missouri corporation ("Company") by attracting and retaining the services of experienced and knowledgeable Employees ("Employees" or provide additional incentive for such Employees to continue to work for the best interests of the Company and its shareholders through continuing ownership of the Company's stock.